 Ventilation in an unfinished attic usually has intake vents along the soffits and exhaust vents at the top of the roof.
-This allows for proper air flow.
+This allows for proper airflow.
 Cooler air moves through the soffit vents and the warm, humid air exits through the roof ridge vents.

 Benefits of Attic Ventilation

-Proper ventilation helps curb the excess heat and moisture that will accumulate in upper areas of a house or building.
+Proper ventilation helps curb the excess heat and moisture that will accumulate in the upper areas of a house or building.

 • Summer heat pounding on the roof will increase attic temperatures and this excessive heat can warp the roof’s sheathing and distort shingles.
 If there is insufficient insulation in the attic, that heat will seep into the lower levels of a house, making the living areas more costly to cool, increasing utility bills.

 • Conversely, winter temperatures means that the warmth from the living space rises to the attic and then to the underside of the roof.
 The snow on the roof starts melting from the bottom.
 As that trickle of melted snow reaches the colder outer edge of the roof, it refreezes and prevents any further runoff.
 If this happens often enough, the water will find its way under the shingles.
 If the waterproofing fails, the water will enter the attic and eventually onto the drywall that forms the living area ceilings and walls.